sarumont/homelab/README.md

 # Routing

 Routing is achieved via wildcard hostnames: `app.*`.
-This allows apps to live at a relative root.
+This allows apps to live at a relative root path.

 # Environment Variables